 Therefore, we’re helping our clients and their consumers by using our blog to answer some of the most common packaging queries put forward to us.

 If you’ve ever wondered where to recycle your pet food packaging or other hard-to-recycle items, keep reading.

 Pet food packaging often consists of different layers of plastic.
-This makes it difficult to decipher which bin it belongs in once the product reaches end of life.
+This makes it difficult to decipher which bin it belongs in once the product reaches the end of life.